Candidates: DR Congo Polls Postponed

-Elections scheduled for Sunday in the Democratic Republic of Congo will be postponed, according to presidential candidates told of the delay.
+Elections in the Democratic Republic of Congo will be postponed by one week, according to presidential candidates and their aides who were told of the delay.

+An opposition presidential candidate told VOA's French to Africa service Thursday the elections, previously scheduled for Sunday, will now take place on December 30.
+The Reuters news agency cites a senior adviser to President Joseph Kabila (Barnabe Kikaya Bin Karubi) as giving the same new election date.

 Congo's polls were originally scheduled to take place in late 2016, but were delayed as President Joseph Kabila refused to step down at the end of his second term.